In public accounting, Accounting Advisory is all the rage.

 M&A / Corporate Strategists

 M&A Strategists analyze whether their client should acquire another company, and if so, which company they should acquire.
-Larger companies with excess capital may acquire a new company ever week, and you can bet those acquisitions have been vetted by experts.
+Larger companies with excess capital may acquire a new company vetted by experts every week.

 Buy-side and Sell-side Diligence